papa28x4/Pagination/README.md

 # Pagination
-VGG Internship Assignment on Pagination
+VGG Internship Assignment on Pagination with vanilla JS

 **Task**